jkjwong/javascript_quiz/README.md

-# JavsScript is Sexy - Quiz
+# JavsScript Quiz

-A quiz application written in HTML/CSS and JavaScript as part of an exercise in the Learn JavaScript Properly course at - http://javascriptissexy.com/how-to-learn-javascript-properly/.
+A quiz application written in HTML/CSS.

 ## Changelog